 External assessors are selected following a rigorous screening of applications to ensure the integrity of product evaluations and recommendations.
-Only qualified personnel that are free of actual or perceived conflicts of interests are listed as external assessors.
-To be free of any conflict of interest means the evaluation decision or recommendation is not likely to be influenced by personal, family, financial or professional motives, including those of employers when an external assessor is also a consultant to the regulated applicants.
-All external assessors sign confidentiality agreements and declaration of conflict of interests at the beginning of their tenure and again before participating in each assessment activity.
-During performance of any TMDA activity, the external assessors are mandated to adhere to TMDA's code of conduct for external assessors; failure to comply with the code of conduct may lead to de-listing of the external assessors before the end of his/her tenure.
+Only qualified personnel that are free of actual or perceived conflicts of interest are listed as external assessors.
+To be free of any conflictof interest means the evaluation decision or recommendation is not likely to be influenced by personal, family, financial or professional motives, including those of employers when an external assessor is also a consultant to the regulated applicants.
+All external assessors sign confidentiality agreements and declarations of conflict of interest at the beginning of their tenure.
+During the performance of any TMDA activity, the external assessors are mandated to adhere to TMDA's code of conduct for external assessors before the end of his/her tenure.

 The tenure for all external assessors is one financial year which can be renewed indefinitely based on individual performance.
-The performance of external assessors is monitored annually through performance appraisal which is conducted at the end of each year to determine the overall quality of assessments done by individual assessor.
-This process guarantees that each external assessor upholds our core values and consistently provide quality output.
+The performance of external assessors is monitored annually through performance appraisal which is conducted at the end of each year to determine the overall quality of assessments done by the individual assessor.
+This process guarantees that each external assessor upholds our core values and consistently provides quality output.
 Following this appraisal, the list of external assessors is updated.
 If an assessor's appraisal deems that his/her work is unsatisfactory, he/she shall be delisted.